wealdtech/ethdo/docs/conversions.md

 A seed is a 24-word phrase that is used as the start point of a process called hierarchical derivation.
 It can be used, in combination with a path, to generate any number of keys.

-### I want to be able to create keys from the mnemonic
+### I want to be able to create accounts from the mnemonic

 The first thing you need to do is to create a wallet.
 To do this run the command below with the following changes: